 Vancouver is blessed—by virtue of our geography—to be a great source of locally-sourced seafood.
 Like other local foods in Vancouver, local seafood is easy to find if you know where to look.
 The freshest catches can be found at local wharfs—including Fisherman's Wharf—but there are also great neighborhood seafood shops that carry local seafood, like the Daily Catch on Commercial Drive.Continue to 5 of 7 below.

 05 of 07

 Eating local foods in Vancouver includes dining out, and there are many, many Vancouver restaurants that cater to farm-to-table enthusiasts.
-From high-end seafood restaurants to budget-friendly neighbourhood favorites, the best farm-to-table restaurants bring local foods and flavours to life in unique, delicious ways.
+From high-end seafood restaurants to budget-friendly neighborhood favorites, the best farm-to-table restaurants bring local foods and flavors to life in unique, delicious ways.

 06 of 07